Cghlewis/data-mgmt-ed-research-book/_book/16-data-sharing.md

     - Dataset-level README
       - In this case, a README organized in a rectangular or other format can be very helpful to describe a set of files in a specific folder (e.g., a student data folder).
 This README can list out every file in the folder and provide information that allows users to understand what each file contains as well as how datasets may be linked.
 This is especially beneficial in cases where you are sharing individual files with the expectation that future users will link them on their own time.
 Adding this README clarifies what identifiers can be used to link files (see Figure \@ref(fig:fig8-13) for an example).
     - Syntax files
       - In most cases, it is unlikely you are going to want to publicly share your data cleaning code.
 For one, you are typically not sharing the raw data associated with your cleaning code, so your cleaning code is not useful for reproducibility purposes.
 Second, depending on the amount of data you collected and the amount of cleaning that was required for your data, cleaning code can be overwhelming for a future user to sift through.
 Sometimes it can be 20 or more scripts if you have multiple instruments collected, across multiple participant groups, and multiple waves.
 Most likely this is not helpful for anyone, outside of just learning more about your coding practices (which can actually be very helpful for teaching and learning purposes).
-In most cases though, it is not necessary to share your data cleaning code unless you really want to.
+In most cases, though, it is not necessary to share your data cleaning code unless you really want to.
 However, if you plan to share analytic files in your repository, it is imperative that you share any code associated with the creation of those analytic datasets as well as any code necessary to reproduce findings [@renbarger_champions_2022].
     - Data cleaning plans
       - While it is not always necessary to share your data cleaning code, especially when you are not sharing your raw data, it can be helpful to share your data cleaning plans.
 Providing these plans allows some transparency into the decision-making process that occurred when transforming your raw data into your clean shareable data, which may help future users with interpretation.